aimeecodes/aimee.codes/_posts/2021-07-06-continued-cleaning.md

 ### What\'s up next ###

-* In one of my next posts, I want to talk about building a python module with all of my cleaning functions inside, so my `working.py` script remains readable, and functions are easily repeatable for my next data cleaning project
+* In one of my next posts, I want to talk about building my python module `cleaning.py` with all of my cleaning functions inside, so my `working.py` script remains readable, and functions are easily repeatable for my next data cleaning project

 * In another post, I will talk about the process of scraping web results in order to obtain address data to use with an API that uses GPS coordinates to calculate the distance between a home and specific features within Ames, Iowa